Citrus shield bug

 MANAGEMENT PRACTICES

-This is an important citrus pest, but losses can normally be minimised by frequent inspection and physical control.
+This is an important citrus pest, but losses can normally be minimized by frequent inspection and physical control.

 Monitoring